ambitioninc/django-entity-event/docs/advanced_features.rst

 +++++++++++++++++++++++++++++++++++++++++++++

-If you need to fetch additional relationships related to the model objects in the context data, a ``select_related`` key with a list of arguments can be provided to the key.
+If you need to fetch additional relationships related to the model objects in the context data, a ``select_related`` key with a list of arguments can be provided to the dictionary of the model object you are fetching.
 The same is true for ``prefetch_related`` arguments as well.
 For example:

 .. code-block:: python